caio2040/saas-project-g6/README.md

 A real-time cryptocurrency news aggregator built with Rails and React that crawls RSS feeds from major crypto news sources.

+The Github Repository including all of the code: https://github.com/caio2040/saas-project-g6

 ## Team Members

 - Yonseung Choi (yc3763)